Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: An Optimal Algorithm for Non-Clairvoyant PSP-G

-\begin{proof}[Proof sketch] We adapt the instances by \Textcite{DBLP:journals/siamcomp/ShmoysWW95}, which showed an $\Omega(\log n)$ lower bound for non-clairvoyant makespan minimization on related machines.
-In their constructed instances, the optimal makespan is $1$, and the adversary can force any non-clairvoyant algorithm to achieve a makespan of $\Omega(\log n)$.
-We slightly modify these instances by adding dummy groups, each of sufficiently small weight and consisting of a single job with a small processing time.
+We adapt the instances and derive a refined lower bound of $\Omega(\log \max_{S \in \ms} |S|)$ with multiple groups of smaller sizes by the following arguments.
+Let $I$ be an instance constructed as above.
+To obtain a new instance for PSP-G, we view all the jobs in $I$ as a single group of weight $1$ and introduce more dummy jobs.
+Fix some sufficiently small constant $\varepsilon > 0$, we add $2^k/\varepsilon$ dummy groups of weight $\varepsilon^2$ and consisting of a single job with a small processing time $\varepsilon^2$.
+We construct a schedule as follows.
+First assign all the dummy jobs to the machine with speed $2^k$ and complete all of them before time $\varepsilon$, which contributes at most $\varepsilon \cdot 2^k$ to the objective value.
+Then complete the jobs in $I$ as in the optimal schedule of $I$ before time $1+\varepsilon$.
 Hence the optimal objective value is $\bigO(1)$ and the adversary can force any non-clairvoyant algorithm to have an objective value of $\Omega(\log \max_{S \in \ms} |S|)$.
 In this way, we construct an instance with multiple groups, where the maximum group size can be much smaller than $n$. \end{proof}

+\paragraph{Incorporating release times without performance loss.} Our algorithm can be easily extended to the online-time setting with job release times.
+We distinguish two models.
+In the first, all jobs of a group are released simultaneously, as considered previously in coflow scheduling~\cite{DBLP:conf/approx/Fukunaga22,DBLP:journals/algorithmica/AhmadiKPY20}.
+In the second, jobs may arrive over time, but the group information (its weight and its group membership) is known in advance.
+In both models, we can obtain the same competitive ratio by solving~\eqref{PF} with respect to those unfinished but released jobs.